1) The pop charts? They don't matter any more, do they?

 Introduced in 2017, this is a means of ushering older hits out of the way to make room for newer singles, owing to the British public's habit of continuing to love their favourite songs long after they would normally be expected to have vanished from the charts.
 Once a track is ten weeks old, if it's weekly chart sale has declined by three weeks in a row, it is moved onto the Accelerated Chart Ratio where its digital streams now count for half of what they did before.
 A track on ACR thus has streams counted in a ratio of 200:1 (premium) and a massive 1200:1 (free).
 Even if I don't call attention to this in the commentary, it is normally quite obvious when this has happened, a track will make a sharp plunge downward out of nowhere from one week to the next.

 It is possible for a track to un-relegate itself.
 If it enjoys a sales boost of more than 25% of the weekly market variance then as of the next week it is restored to the Standard Chart Ratio.
-To date, this has only happened to a handful of hit singles and under exceptional circumstances.
-And as of July 2018, it only applies to tracks released within the last three years.
-Although the Official Charts Company can override this at their discretion.
+And as of July 2018, it only applies to tracks released within the last three years, although the Official Charts Company can (and do) override this at their discretion.
 The complete set of eligibility rules can be downloaded here.

 4) This is too confusing, can't they just track sales like they did when the charts mattered (see above)?